 1. To report any change or additions indicated to your universal roster template (i.e., practice TIN, name, phone numbers, fax numbers, address, and addition or termination of providers, or patient acceptance).
 2. To obtain assistance with the provider portal.
 3. To schedule an in-service training for new staff.
 4. To conduct ongoing education for existing staff.
 5. To obtain clarification of policies and procedures.
 6. To obtain clarification of a provider contract.
 7. To request fee schedule information.
 8. To obtain responses to membership list questions.

-To learn how to use electronic solutions on web authorizations, claims submissions, and check eligibility.
+9. To obtain responses to escalated claim questions.
+10. To learn how to use electronic solutions on web authorizations, claims submissions, and check eligibility.